mbilalnoshahi/My-Projects/README.md

 # My-Projects
-This Repository contains some of my codes of multiples languages.
+This Repository contains some of my codes in multiples languages.